telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 - The system capturing mode is turned ON (by toggling the **Live Traffic** switch).
 - No active filters or rules are hiding the traffic.

 **Result**: No HTTP(S) traffic appears, and then the Live Traffic grid shows _**"It looks like you are unable to capture traffic.
-You might have a configuration issue - check our troubleshooting page for more information.” (same is valid for search)"**_.
+You might have a configuration issue - check our troubleshooting page for more information.”**_.

 Multiple different reasons might prevent Fiddler Everywhere from acting as a system proxy.
 Below we are covering some of the most common scenarios: